kyma-project/kyma/components/xip-patch/README.md

 ## Prerequisites

-This component must be installed after the `cluster-essentials` component and before `istio-kyma-patch`.
+This component must be installed after the `cluster-essentials` component.

 ## Usage